 During the CEC public hearings, the Toronto Sewer Use By-law was held up as a good model for Winnipeg to follow.
-Of particular relevance were sections of the by-law which:
+Of particular interest were sections of the by-law which:

-- restrict substances being disposed of in sewers, and - require industries to establish pollution prevention programs to control the discharge of contaminants at the source.
+- restrict substances being discharged to sewers, and - require industries to establish pollution prevention programs to control the discharge of contaminants at the source.

-Accordingly, we used the Toronto By-law as a guide in preparing the new draft of the Winnipeg Sewer By-Law.
+Accordingly, we used the Toronto By-law as a guide in preparing our new Sewer By-Law.
 We also reviewed sewer by-laws of eight other Canadian cities.